rust-stuco/lectures/week3/slides.md

 Pattern Matching is an incredibly powerful tool.

-* Gives you more control over a program’s control flow
+* Gives you more utilities for managing a program’s control flow
-* Allows you to you quickly and cleanly case on structures, usually enums
+* Allows you to you quickly and cleanly case on structures, typically enums.
-* Very useful in general
-    * Commonly used in compilers and parsers
+* Very useful for compilers and parsers.
 * Rust has many more patterns than we have time to cover!
     * Read [Chapter 18](https://doc.rust-lang.org/book/ch18-00-patterns.html) of the Rust Book to find out more!
         * _Will take less than 20 minutes_